Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

 \subsection{Interaction and Learning}

-To train the model, we use a joint loss function $\mathcal{L}_{joint}$) for the intent and for the slots.
+To train the model, we use a joint loss function $\mathcal{L}_{joint}$ for the intent and for the slots.
 For both tasks, we apply cross-entropy over a softmax activation layer, except in the case of CRF tagging.
 In those experiments, the slot loss $\mathcal{L}_{slot}$ will be the negative log-likelihood (NLL) loss.
 Moreover, we introduce a new hyper-parameter $\gamma$ to balance the objectives of the two tasks (see Eq.~\ref{eq:joint:loss}).
-Finally, we propagate the loss from all the non-masked positions in the sequence, including word pieces, and special tokens ([CLS], $<$s$>$ etc.).
+Finally, we propagate the loss from all the non-masked positions in the sequence, including word pieces, and special tokens ([CLS], $<$s$>$, etc.).
 Note that we do \textit{not} freeze any weights during fine-tuning.
+More details about the model can be found in Appendix~\ref{sec:appx:model:details}.